danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 ## Get involved

-The best way to get involved is to address the issue log and create a pull request with fixes...
+The NHS Emission Quantification Recipe Book has been designed to be a resilient and community-led endeavour that can be easily updated and kept relevant.
+The GitHub platform is an ideal way to facilitate this functionality.
+In the video below, Dr Dan Wright provides a quick overview of how you can get involved with the ongoing development of the NHS Emission Quantification Recipe Book through the GitHub forking, pull and commenting functions.

 ## Emailware